tipoqueno/UI-Design/README.md

 - [Information Architecture Institute](https://www.iainstitute.org/) - A nonprofit organization of volunteers with a singular focus: to make the world's information clearer and easier to use by improving how people learn, practice and teach Information Architecture (IA).

-- [Interaction Design Association](https://ixda.org/) - A global community of people who share an interest in interaction design.
+- [Interaction Design Association](https://ixda.org/) - Global community of people who share an interest in interaction design.

-- [Hacking UI](http://hackingui.com/) - A community for designers, developers and creative entrepreneurs with a passion.
+- [Hacking UI](http://hackingui.com/) - Community for designers, developers and creative entrepreneurs with a passion.

 - [Interaction Design Foundation](https://www.interaction-design.org/community) -  Community-based career development: 449 groups in 88 countries.